 Seeing healthcare professionals who focus on symptom management and supportive (palliative) care improves outcomes and is critical for patients’ quality of life.
 PanCAN strongly recommends that symptom management and supportive (palliative) care be provided early in diagnosis as well as during and after treatment.

-Patient Central Associates can help pancreatic cancer patients learn about supportive (palliative) care options to help maintain their QOL after their diagnosis and throughout their experience with the disease.
+PanCAN Patient Services Case Managers can help pancreatic cancer patients learn about supportive (palliative) care options to help maintain their QOL after their diagnosis and throughout their experience with the disease.

 Some of the factors that led to poorer QOL in the European Journal of Cancer study were advanced stage of disease, smoking, low education level and time since diagnosis.
 Interestingly, the authors also found that, in general, Hispanics had a lower QOL than their non-Hispanic white counterparts.
 They theorize that this correlation is associated with socioeconomic status and comment that “appropriate supportive interventions should be formulated for this group of patients.”